 At the other end, things can be more complex.
 Casino sites want to make withdrawals as smooth as possible, but payments can be delayed for other reasons.
 For example, credit card companies can take a few days to process payments into bank accounts.
 The first time you make a withdrawal, you will probably need to supply ID as well, so keep a scan of your passport or drivers licence handy.

 Licenses are an essential part of the gaming world, and they are something that all customers should know about.
 Essentially, these documents are provided by national regulators when they are satisfied that casinos meet local regulatory standards.
-In the UK, the Gambling Commission is the responsible body, and every company listed at Casino Horse has to apply for UKGC accreditation.
+In the UK, the Gambling Commission is the responsible body, every company listed at our site has to apply for UKGC accreditation or another license from major online gambling regulatory bodies.

 Without licensing, online casinos would be open to abuse.
 They could become havens for fraudsters stealing deposits, or running unfair games to exploit their customers.
 They could easily become a place for minors and problem gamblers to lose money, or become part of money laundering chains.

 The UK operates a stringent licensing regime, offering excellent security for gamblers, but it's not the only licensing authority.
-As you'll see when you browse the Casino Horse online casino listings, common licensing bodies include gambling commissions in Malta, Cyprus, Gibraltar, Curacao, and Alderney (in the Channel Islands).
+As you'll see when you browse the Casino Horse online casino listings, common licensing bodies include gambling commissions in Malta, Cyprus, Gibraltar, Curacao, and Alderney (in the Channel Islands), you can check gambling regulations for every country on casinos by country page.

 However, it's safe to use the UK license as a reference point when choosing online casinos.
-UKGC takes a proactive role in protecting gamblers and penalising rogue operators, making its license a global gold standard.
+UKGC takes a proactive role in protecting gamblers and penalising rogue operators, making its license a global gold standard together with MGA Malta Gambling Authority and Spelinspektionen which is responsible for regulation of online casinos operating in Sweden.

 The anonymity and speed of cryptocurrency makes it a natural fit for online casinos, and gambling companies have been among the most prominent users of currencies like Etherium or BitCoin.
 But is using cryptocurrency a good move for online gamblers?